kldzj/env/README.md

-A environment variable parser with type safety and validation out of the box.
+A simple environment variable parser with type safety and validation out of the box.

 ## Installation